OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

  - [Using GitHub and Zenodo](#GitHub_Zenodo)
  - [Collaborating through Open Source](#Collaborating)
  - [Where to go from here](#Future_OSS)

+[IDEA: ONCE TEXT IS COMPLETE; CREATE AUDIO RECORDING FOR ALL OF THIS FOR EACH MODULE, and release as a podcast]

 ## Introduction <a name="Introduction"></a>